National Safety and Quality Primary Healthcare (NSQPH) Standards

 Submissions received may be published on the Commission’s website, including the names of individuals and/or organisations.
 Other personal information, such as email addresses and phone numbers, will be de-identified.
 If you would like your submission to remain confidential, please advise the Commission.

-The Commission held a number of online consultation forums in October and November 2020 to seek views on the draft NSQPH Standards.
-Sessions were attended by primary healthcare providers, consumers representatives of professional bodies and other stakeholders within the sector.
+The Commission held a number of online public consultation forums in October and November 2020 to seek views on the draft NSQPH Standards.
+Sessions were attended by primary healthcare providers, consumer representatives of professional bodies and other stakeholders within the sector.

 Key themes of feedback will be used to inform the finalisation of the draft NSQPH Standards as well of the development of resources to support implementation.